 All motorists are required to stop at the scene of an accident until information is exchanged between the parties.
 If the police are notified and on their way, the parties must wait at the scene until the police arrive.
 When the person who causes a collision leaves the scene of the crash before information is exchanged and the police arrive, this is considered a “hit and run” situation.
 If you or a loved one was hurt in a hit and run accident, you might be feeling frustrated because this type of ignorance by the at-fault party adds to the burden they created for you that includes pain and suffering, medical bills, lost wages, and other costs associated with the wreck.
-Fortunately, the Allentown hit and run accident lawyers at Ostroff Injury Law can help you fight for the payment you need.
+Fortunately, the Allentown hit and run accident lawyers at Ostroff Godshall Injury and Accident Lawyers can help you fight for the payment you need.

 Jon Ostroff and our respected car accident lawyers have won hundreds of auto collision cases on behalf of our clients that were injured by a hit and run driver.
 For example, our legal team represented a client who was a passenger in a car that got sideswiped by a truck.
 The tractor-trailer operator fled the scene.
 However, we were able to identify the driver through witness statements.

 After negotiations with the at-fault party, we won a $100,000 settlement on our client’s behalf.
 Reach out to us today to learn more about how we can support you throughout your case.

 Ostroff Godshall Injury and Accident Lawyers has also recovered millions of dollars for clients injured in hit and run crashes where the at-fault fleeing driver was never found.
 There are still sources of insurance and compensation to pursue in this instance.
 We will be happy to explain these potential sources of recovery in our free consultation.

 At-fault drivers often flee the scene when they are engaging in illegal activity.
 For example, they might be DUI, uninsured or driving without a license.
 A motorist might also leave the scene if they are: